RickStrahl/DI2017-AspNet-Core-Angular/Readme.md

-# Dev Intersection Angular Applications with ASP.NET Core
+# Angular Applications with ASP.NET Core
-### Samples and Slides
+### Session Samples and Slides for ASP NET Intersection 2017

-These materials cover both Part 1 and Part 2 of the sessions given:
+These materials cover both Part 1 and Part 2 of the sessions given at Dev Intersection 2017:

 * **Angular Applications with ASP.NET Core - Part 1 - Getting Started**